historic-trails/website/docs/sites/council-grove-downtown-historic-district.md

   caption="Kaw Indian Mission as you can see it today. [https://www.kshs.org/p/american-indian-homes-in-kansas-kaw-mission/11863](https://www.kshs.org/p/american-indian-homes-in-kansas-kaw-mission/11863)" src="images/kaw-indian-mission-today.jpg"
 %}
-After World War II, the Kansas State Legislature approved money to buy the Kaw Indian Mission to create a museum (NRHP, 8.53).
-While Council Grove had experienced many floods before, the 1951 flood was unlike any other.
-With the Neosho Rover flowing at 121,000 cubic feet/second, many buildings downtown were damaged (Juracek, 4).
-Included in this damage was the Kaw Indian Mission which meant that the museum wouldn't open for another year (NRHP, 8.53).
-This new museum and later on a new reservoir meant that Council Grove quickly began focusing on tourism, bringing several thousand people a year to the museum and several hundred thousand to the Council Grove reservoir (NRHP, 8.53).
+After World War II, the Kansas State Legislature approved money to buy the Kaw Indian Mission to create a museum. [^NRHP8531] While Council Grove had experienced many floods before, the 1951 flood was unlike any other.
+With the Neosho Rover flowing at 121,000 cubic feet/second, many buildings downtown were damaged. [^Juracek4] Included in this damage was the Kaw Indian Mission which meant that the museum wouldn't open for another year. [^NRHP8532] This new museum and later on a new reservoir meant that Council Grove quickly began focusing on tourism, bringing several thousand people a year to the museum and several hundred thousand to the Council Grove reservoir. [^NRHP8533]

+[^NRHP8531]: NRHP, 8.53.
+[^Juracek4]: Juracek, 4.
+[^NRHP8532]: NRHP, 8.53.
+[^NRHP8533]: NRHP, 8.53.

 ## Visiting Council Grove
 {% include figure.html